thomasgassmann/eth-cheatsheets/visual-computing/main.typ

 ]

 #colorbox(title: [CMOS sensors])[
   Mostly same as CCD, but each sensor has amplifier.
 Cheaper, lower power, no blooming, on-chip integration with other components, but less sensitive and more noise.
 Rolling shutter is an issue for sequential read-out of lines.
+Also susceptible to dark current.
 ]

-We can either sample an image (in 2D) either in a cartesian grid, hexagonally or other non-uniform ways. *Undersampling* means loss of information and introduces aliasing: signals reconstructed incorrectly as lower frequency.
+We can either sample an image (in 2D) either in a cartesian grid, hexagonally or other non-uniform ways. *Undersampling* means loss of information and introduces aliasing: signals reconstructed incorrectly and higher frequencies incorrenty show up as lower frequency.
 To reconstruct a continuous image, we could use bilinear interpolation:

 // fixme smaller math and auto-line fix with new typst release
 $f(x,y) = (1 - a) (1 - b) dot.c f(i, j) + a (1 - b) dot.c \ f(i + 1, j) + a b dot.c f(i + 1, j + 1) + (1 - a) b \ dot.c f(i + 1, j)$

 #colorbox(title: [Nyquist-Shannon sampling theorem], color: silver, inline: false)[
-  Sample frequency must be at least twice as big as the highest frequency in the signal / image ]
+  Sample frequency must be at least twice as big as the highest frequency in the signal / image ($omega_s > 2 dot omega_(max)$, strict inequality)
+]

 *Quantization*: real-valued function get digital values. #underline[_*Lossy*_] (in contrast to sampling)!
 Simple version: equally spaced levels with k intervals: $k = 2^b$.